 Historylinks is one of the very few 5 star museums in Scotland.
 Dedicated to the history of Dornoch parish, current displays include a golf professional’s workshop where Donald Ross honed his skills, Carnegie at home at Skibo, the shameful burning of Scotland’s last condemned witch and the impact of the Picts and the Vikings.

 Dornoch is home to the Championship Course which is ranked 5th best in the world as well as the Struie Course which is the 50th best links course in the UK.
 Both courses welcome visiting golfers 7 days a week, as does their clubhouse which provides high quality cuisine and refreshments.
-Why not enrich your visit to Dornoch and play our neighbouring courses whilst you are here?
+Why not enrich your visit and play our neighbouring courses whilst you are here?
 All of these friendly courses welcome players of all standards: Golspie, Tain and Bonar Bridge.

 Lovers of single malts or those keen to learn about Scotland’s national drink can visit 4 famous distilleries within just a few miles of Dornoch.
 Clynelish, Balblair, Glenmorangie and Dalmore are all close by so there is every opportunity to raise a glass to your holiday in Scotland.